The Israel Museum

 Christianity in the Israel Museum

-Among others, the Israel Museum exhibits some of the most significant finds that relate to early Christianity.
-The Dead Sea Scrolls, presented in the Shrine of the book, reflect a community whose social structure is very similar to the early Christians documented in the Book of Acts.
-Furthermore, many scholars believe John the Baptist was a member of the people who wrote the Dead Sea Scroll (see also a video on this here).
-Next to it is a 1:50 scale model of Jerusalem in the first century CE.
-Among others, it presents sites mentioned in the New Testament.
-The Pool of Siloam, Bethesda pools, the site of Jesus’ trial (the praetorium), where he was crucified (the Golgotha), and more.
+The Israel Museum exhibits some of the most significant finds related to early Christianity.
+The Dead Sea Scrolls, presented in the Shrine of the book, reflect a community whose social structure is very similar to that of the early Christians documented in the Book of Acts.
+Furthermore, many scholars believe John the Baptist was a member of the people who wrote the Dead Sea Scrolls.
+Next to it is a 1:50 scale model of Jerusalem in the first century AD.
+Among others, it presents sites mentioned in the New Testament such as the Pool of Siloam, Bethesda pools, Jesus’ trial site, his execution site, and more.

-But the most significant items relating to Christianity are on display in the museum’s archaeological wing.
-Three artifacts lined up In the Roman period gallery present the most tangible finds relating to historical Jesus.
-The first is the bone box of Caiaphas, the High priest who interrogated Jesus, the Second is a Latin Inscription mentioning Pontius Pilate, the Roman governor who condemned Jesus to death.
+Moreover, the museum’s archaeological wing displays additional significant items relating to Christianity.
+The first is the bone box of Caiaphas, the High priest who interrogated Jesus; the Second is a Latin Inscription mentioning Pontius Pilate, the Roman governor who condemned Jesus to death.
 The third is the pierced leg of the Crucified man from Jerusalem.
-Found in 1968, it is still the only archaeological evidence of crucifixion in Roman times.
+Found in 1968, it is the first ever archaeological evidence of crucifixion in Roman times.

-A tour of the Israel Museum can be combined in a day tour of Jerusalem.
+A tour of the Israel Museum can be integrated into day tour of Jerusalem.